bitromkayy/Diir_node_tutorial/README.md

    * **Purpose:** Accessible via NoMachine or via a web browser at `https://137.189.4.220:4443/`.
 This provides a virtual Linux desktop.
 You can use it to visually monitor your code's progress, browse generated images/graphs, and check output logs in real-time.

-## Step 2: Packing Your Code and Conda Environment
+## Step 2: Packing Your Code and Conda Environment on CHPC node or local pc

 Because the DIIR node is offline, you must pack your environment and code on the aiss folder in CHPC node or your local pc machine beforehand.